 by Dan Asenlund

-The famous Japan-observer Lafcadio Hearn said in the early 1890s that there is no such Japan as Tokyo.
-By that he meant, half-sarcastically, that the values and prescriptions that were once labeled Japanese no longer existed in this city, then already polluted by foreign influences.
+Renowned Japan-observer Lafcadio Hearn said in the early 1890s that there is no such Japan as Tokyo.
+By that he meant, half-sarcastically, that the values and ideals that were once labeled Japanese no longer existed in this city, then already polluted by foreign influences.
 Today, over a hundred years later, metropolitans all over the world can testify that at least for a second – Tokyo’s intrinsic quirkiness aside – they have felt just like at home.

-After a last walk through the park, past Benten as she looks over lovers’ silhouettes reflected off the lotus leaves of the pond, we board a bus back to reality.
+After a last walk through the park, past the goddess Benten as she looks over lovers’ silhouettes reflected off the lotus leaves of the pond, we board a bus back to reality.